thevinter/thevinter.github.io/_posts/2021-02-12-the-hidden-colony-of-layanaka.md

 **43** - 3 **Blue Zombies** can be found here (see Area 4).
 Purple flowers grow out of their skin.
 Whenever those zombies are hit there's a 30% chance that the flowers will release a cloud of spores incapacitating everyone next to the zombie for 1 round.

-**44** - This room is empty and holds ruined gardening supplies and rotten seeds.
+**44** - This room is empty and holds ruined gardening supplies and rotten seeds as well as a book with the recipe for making Phyne Tea.

 **45** - This is a Hydrophonic Greenhouse where different flowers grow.